Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 The image below depicts various materials and what Shore hardness scales they fall into.

-Note: Materials can fall into more than one Shore category.
-If the material does fall into more than one category, the measurement numbers will likely differ from one Shore type to another.
+Note: Materials can fall into more than one Shore scale.
+If the material does fall into more than one scale, the measurement numbers will likely differ from one Shore type to another.

-The illustration below shows the difference between a Shore A and a Shore D material.
+The illustration below shows the difference between a Shore A and a Shore D indenter needle.
+Due to their difference in size, both needles can produce very different number readings for the same material.

 Not sure what material your application requires?
 Reach out to our specialists, who will be happy to help you with the selection process.